 You should also take the time prior to ensure that your automobile has the power to pull the boat that you’re interested in purchasing.
 The last thing you want to do is buy a boat only to realize your automobile isn’t strong enough to pull it around.
 You’ll also need to practice the art of the boat launch.
 This is where you reverse your automobile down an angle to the water, letting your boat float on the surface and freeing it from the trailer.
 Once you reach this point, you’ll be off to the races.
 But don’t forget, it can take a lot of practice just to get good enough to get a boat in the water.

 If you want to ensure your boat is a strong investment, you need to ensure you employ proper maintenance over the life of your ownership.
-This means changing oil filters regularly, switching out lubricants, and inspecting propellers.
+This means changing oil filters regularly, switching out lubricants, and inspecting propellers and boat anchors.
 It also means winterizing your boat if you live in a colder climate.
 The winter can be harsh on boats, and failure to prepare your vessel for the weather might mean it will no longer work when the warmer weather rolls back around.

 It goes without saying but you’ll also want to keep your boat clean.
 Proper washing of both the interior and exterior of your boat will ensure that grime, salt, and other such things won’t cause wear and tear on the vessel.
 Failure to properly maintain and inspect your boat can lead to big problems that may be too expensive to overcome.
 Stay on top of your boat care and you’ll be happy that you did.